IdanAzuri/TaboolaClicks/README.md

 # TaboolaClicks
 Taboola challenge displays clicks per minute

-1.Just for now use this libk as Json data http://beta.json-generator.com/api/json/get/VytKrxQK
+1.Just for now use this beta Json data that I created for testing, (all the data is meaningless, therefore you may see clicks from the sea) http://beta.json-generator.com/api/json/get/VytKrxQK

 2.The guideline is attached below: